 - Customer-centric method – starts and ends with customers

-- Proactive approach to problem solving and process improvement
+- A proactive approach to problem-solving and process improvement

-- Structured methodology applies to any process with defects, regardless of functional area
+- The structured methodology applies to any process with defects, regardless of functional area

-- Essence of the method is data-based decision-making
+- The essence of the method is data-based decision-making

 - Focus is on reducing variation and sustaining positive change

 - Success is defined by customers feeling the change

 The Four Components of DevOps

 DevOps brings the Development team and the Operations teams into a single group, unified under the hood of Quality.
 Based on the table above, it can be readily seen how DevOps is a necessary step for organizations to take in order to fuse the organization under a unified quality objective.